-A pair of simple “Horns” actions to create enlarged gap space from Team France in international play.
+A pair of simple Horns actions to create enlarged gap space from Team France in international play.
 Use with your team for similar results!

 Horns allows the offense to lift the defense and play through its “bigs.”
 Action can be initiated via the ball screen, elbow entry or wing entry.